ArduPilot/ardupilot/README.md

 ## Building using make

- 1. Before you build the project for the first time, you'll need to run `make configure` from a sketch directory, for example `ardupilot/ArduCopter` .
-This will create an `ardupilot/config.mk` file.
-You can set some defaults in `ardupilot/config.mk`.
+ 1. Before you build the project for the first time, you'll need to run `make configure` from a  sketch directory (i.e. ArduPlane, ArduCopter, etc...).
+    This will create a `config.mk` file at the top level of the repository.
+You can set some defaults in `config.mk`

  2. In the sketch directory, type `make` to build for APM2.
 Alternatively, `make apm1` will build for the APM1 and `make